 - 4 oz can green chilies

 - salt & pepper

-- 1 recipe enchilada sauce (or a can of red sauce)
+- 1 recipe enchilada sauce or a 10 oz can of red sauce

-- 1 cup shredded cheddar or cojack cheese
+- 1 cup shredded cheddar or colby jack cheese

 - Preheat oven to 375°F and spray a 9×13-inch pan or 12-inch cast iron skillet